 Is using Ultimate Rewards to purchase air travel (1.5 cents cash value) a good use of UR, or is using UR as award points for travel a better deal?

 What he was asking, more specifically, was whether he should redeem his Chase Sapphire Reserve Ultimate Reward points for 1.5 cents via booking travel through Chase’s online travel portal, or if transferring his Ultimate Rewards to an airline or hotel loyalty program partner–like Singapore Airlines or Hyatt, for example–is a better deal.
+FYI: Ultimate Rewards earned by (or in the account of) a Chase Sapphire Preferred or Ink Business Preferred account can be redeemed for only 1.25 cents each through the travel portal.

 The answer is that it totally depends on each case.
 I gave him a general rule of thumb to follow, though, and a means of figuring out how to compare in each case.